zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 Use AWS CLI command to delete the table.

-**NOTE**: Delete the created S3 bucket from AWS console after the lab is done.
+**NOTE**: Do NOT delete the created S3 bucket, you will reuse the created S3 bucket in Labs 4 and 9.

 Lab Assessment: